 Another year is passing by and another version of Postgres is here!

-The PostgreSQL project roadmap is quite simple: there is a new major version each year around October/November and minor versions each quarter (unless there is a critical bug to fix).
+The PostgreSQL project roadmap is quite simple for any Postgres user: there is a new major version each year around the months of October and November and minor versions each quarter (unless there is a critical bug to fix).
 Why can't we simply give a date?
 Because it will come when it is ready.
-So, instead of delivering a buggy version to respect a deadline, the Postgres project prefers being extra sure of the quality of this version before releasing it.
+So, instead of delivering a buggy version to respect a deadline, the Postgres project is meant to ensure that your company’s overall performance benefits from the quality of this version before releasing it.

-For example, we were excited to explain to you the new JSON features in Postgres 15.
-We learned the sad news on the 2nd of September that most of those features won't be added to Postgres 15, because the developers didn't have the time to review and test the code thoroughly enough.
-If the project can't be sure of the stability of a feature (or a set of features), we'd rather postpone that feature.
+For example, we were excited to explain to you, as a Postgres user, the new JSON features in Postgres 15.
+We learned the sad news on the 2nd of September that most of those features or performance improvements won't be added to PostgreSQL 15, because the developers didn't have the time to review and test the code thoroughly enough.
+If the project can't be sure of the stability of a feature (or a set of features), we'd rather postpone that feature––this will help ensure that when you upgrade Postgres, you can do so with confidence.

 Major and minor versions

-Before explaining the Postgres project roadmap in detail, let me be sure we're on the same page by defining what major and minor versions are.
+Before explaining the Postgres project roadmap in detail, be sure to check the Postgres version you have first.
+Then, let’s ensure we're on the same page by defining what major and minor versions developers have made in this upgraded open source application.

 A minor version includes only fixes.
 It can be security or bug fixes.
 There is no new feature in a minor version.
-Another well-known word for minor version is "patch".
-Upgrading to a minor version is easy.
-You just need to stop Postgres, upgrade the binaries and start Postgres.
+Another well-known word for the minor version is "patch".
+Upgrading to a minor PostgreSQL version is easy.
+You just need to stop Postgres, upgrade the binaries, and start Postgres.
 This can be done with near-zero disruption easily by using physical standbys.

 The Postgres roadmap